DEFRA/marine-licensing-frontend/src/services/cdp-upload-service/cdp-upload-service-feature.md

 - **Important**: Error messages from CDP Uploader are GDS content approved and can be passed directly to views
 - Handle timeout scenarios gracefully
 - Provide appropriate error messages for different failure scenarios
-- Use `fetch` with proper error handling following API Integration Standards

 **Error Handling:**